pipegalera/zmk-caldera-keyboard/README.md

 [Caldera](https://christianselig.com/2024/07/caldera-keyboard/) is a very beautifully designed split keyboard by Christian Selig.

 It is also not the most ergonomic keyboard as it doesn't have a thumb cluster.
-I find that only the 2 bottom keys closest to the thumbs from the bottom row are comfortable to use so I assigned them the most used keys: `SHIFT`, `SPACE`, `RETURN`, and `BACKSPACE`.
+I find that only the 2 bottom keys closest to the thumbs from the bottom row are comfortable to use so I assigned them the most used keys: `BACKSPACE`, `SPACE`, `RETURN`, and `SYSTEM`.

 Having only 4 "thumb keys" makes that dedicating a single keys a layer very taxing, so I strongly recomend using zmk's [tap dance](https://zmk.dev/docs/keymaps/behaviors/tap-dance) and [hold tap](https://zmk.dev/docs/keymaps/behaviors/hold-tap) functionalities.